writethedocs/www/docs/sponsorship/jobs.rst

 * Salary (optional)
 * Link to job posting

-This will be used to create a newsletter entry, and a Slack post.
+This information will be used to create a newsletter entry and a Slack post.

 Schedule
 --------